 Cook the Steaks

-Place a medium non-stick pan over medium-high heat and add 1 tsp. olive oil.
+Place a medium non-stick pan over medium heat and add 1 tsp. olive oil.

-Remove steaks to a plate and rest at least 5 minutes.
-Tent with foil.
+Remove steaks to a plate and tent with foil.
+Rest at least 5 minutes.

 Wipe pan clean and reserve.